pablotorne/vlbi_scripts_30m/README.md

 TsysTable_EHT.py
 - Read files with calibration information from the IRAM 30m (usually a Field System log) and writes the output as EHT Tsys* metadata tables.

+check_duplicate_sources.py
+- Reads the output of a paKo .sou catalog and detects duplicate sources

 ---

 For master LOCAL code development use mrt-lx3 (vlbi)